Sprachmensch/sprachmensch/README.md

 i'm currently in retraining as an IT specialist (System Integration) and this is one of my Github profiles!<br>
 I've been developing for Android since 2014 and since then i've built many games using libGDX and a quite few native Android Apps.<br /> i played around with many Topics, like Android TV, Sensors, Firebase, AdMob, different Databases.<br />
-Currently i programming mostly in Python.
+Currently i programming mostly in Python/Bash.

   - - - -